ChrisChrisLoLo/chaskets1/README.md

 I found that the TPU is bouncy enough to reduce a majority of the downstroke noise while being stiff enough so as not to make the typing experience feel mushy.

 Both source SCAD files and STL files can be found in the repo.
 Using a 0.12mm nozzle width (or finer) is recommended.
+My tpu had a shore hardness of 95A, though i suspect any TPU hardnrss will suffice.

 These fit snuggly within CFX switches.